Living room chandelier ideas – 15 beautiful centerpiece designs

 4. Position a chandelier somewhere unexpected

 When planning living room lighting, consider positioning a chandelier in a corner of your living room to create a reading nook rather than hanging it from the center of the room.
-This quirky unexpected touch will bring light to a dark corner and create a talking point.
+One of our favorite ways to make a home look expensive, this quirky unexpected touch will bring light to a dark corner and create a talking point.

 5. Consider colored glass